zulip/zulip-gci/tasks/pep8.md

 ## General notes

-* TODO: If you think a style change would make the code less readable, would change the behavior of the code, or would otherwise be a regression, add the relevant file to the [???] list in `tools/lint-all` and add a comment to the pull request.
+* If you think a style change would make the code less readable, would change the behavior of the code, or would otherwise be a regression, talk to a mentor on the "GCI Task" stream.
+We may end up adding the line or file to an exclude list.
-* The commit with the PEP-8 changes should have no other cleanup.
-If you end up making other code changes while doing this task, please put it in a separate commit.

-## List of rules

-Any special instructions for *rule* will appear below.

-* TODO